 If you are new to the world of agile, or you are already at a higher level and are looking for ways to advance further, then being well acquainted with the complete SAFe certifications list is imperative for carving out a viable career path.
 This guide will assist you in understanding different types of SAFe certifications so that you can identify the one best suited for your particular objectives.

-It is important to understand the significance of SAFe in the business world today, before exploring the various SAFe certifications available.
+It is important to understand the significance of SAFe in the business world today before exploring the various SAFe certifications available.
+Understanding what is SAFe certification provides clarity on how these credentials enhance enterprise agility.

 Like any other framework, SAFe has evolved over the years, and its current version, SAFe 6.0, has captured the essence of thousands of implementations done around the world.
 What makes SAFe different from other frameworks is its holistic incorporation of Agile, Lean, DevOps, and systems thinking.